ElektraInitiative/libelektra/doc/tutorials/code-generator.md

 HTML, the escape function can be customised.
 You simply have to override `GenTemplate::escapeFunction`.
 For an example see `HighlevelGenTemplate::escapeFunction` in [`src/tools/kdb/gen/highlevel/highlevel.hpp`](/src/tools/kdb/gen/highlevel/highlevel.hpp), it is designed for C code instead of HTML.

+### Dynamic list of parts

+For some templates it might be necessary to switch which parts are produced based on the given parameters.
+This can be done by overriding `getParts()` in your template class.

+To achieve a dynamic parts list, simply pass _all possible_ parts in the constructor invocation.
+Then in your override of `getParts()` you simply inspect the given parameters and remove any parts that should not be generated.

+### Non-Mustache parts

+It may also be useful to generate some output files without a mustache template.
+You could of course just write a template that renders as its string input data, but that won't work for binary files.

+The proper way to achieve non-mustache-based parts is to inspect the `part` value passed to `getTemplateData()`.
+When you detect a non-mustache-based part you write to the file named `outputName + part` and once you are done you return `kainjow::mustache::data(false)`.
+This tells the render function to not invoke mustache for this part and instead continue with the next part.